 Further research discovered that terpenes, terpenoids, and cannabinoids have the potential to kill respiratory pathogens, for instance the MRSA virus.

 About Greencamp: Greencamp is a cannabis advocacy, education, and informational service.
-They have created an impressively complete informational regarding terpenes and their varied effects alone and in conjunction. https://greencamp.com/terpenes/
+They have created an impressively complete informational therapeutic properties of terpenes and their varied effects alone and in conjunction.
+More info: https://greencamp.com/terpenes/.

 To learn more about cannabis, medical marijuana and the therapeutic properties of terpenes, attend a regional CannaCon expo near you.
 Our B2B conferences provide attendees access to industry leaders, opportunities to network, and exposure to new cannabis technology.